schenke-io/livewire-auto-form

 rootModelClass string The class name of the main model.

-autoSave bool Whether auto-save is currently enabled for this form.
+autoSave bool Whether auto-save is currently enabled.

 edit(string $relation, int|string $id)